Community Mushroom Educator Network

 In 2020, we engaged with a dynamic group of educators from around the Northeast region and shared our developed curriculum for an introductory series of workshops that trainees can use to educate their communities in the cultivation, harvest, and distribution of mushrooms.
 Our educators come from diverse communities and over the course of the spring and summer we met online to learn cultivation techniques and discuss how we can effectively teach skills in our communities.

-In Fall-Winter of 2021 / 2022 we will be posting the full curriculum and set of activities here, as well as profiles of our educators who are available as mushrooms educators for a range of needs.
+Coming Soon!
+We will be posting the full curriculum and set of activities here, as well as profiles of our educators who are available as mushrooms educators for a range of needs.

 Scroll down for more info!